 “Our visiting fellow program is designed for academic and industry professionals who want to contribute to their fields through collaborations with our data scientists,” said Nick Tsinoremas, PhD, IDSC founding director, vice provost for Research Computing and Data, and professor of Biochemistry and Molecular Biology, Computer Science, and Health Informatics.

 Dabic’s research at IDSC will focus on combining architectural innovation with digital health solutions in the context of smart cities.
-“Using smart buildings as a core, he is developing a conceptual model that will maximize coordination of smart city functions in the area of energy and home health services,” said Yelena Yesha, PhD, distinguished professor and chief innovation officer, IDSC.
+“Using smart buildings as a core, he is developing a conceptual model that will maximize coordination of smart city functions in the area of energy and home health services,” said Yelena Yesha, PhD, distinguished professor and innovation officer, IDSC.
 In collaboration with other IDSC colleagues, Dabic will contribute his architectural engineering expertise toward achieving the vision of University of Miami’s leadership in the smart city program, Yesha added.
 He will also build IDSC’s international collaborators through partnerships with international academic institutions and private industry.

 Story by Richard Westlund